zzhenglab/comp-prob-solv/book/_build/html/_sources/lecture-02-packages.md

 ---

+### 4.6 Practice Exercises

-1. **Exercise 1:** Create a `DataFrame` from a dictionary of NumPy arrays and write it to a CSV file.
+1. **Exercise 1:**
+   Create a `DataFrame` from a dictionary of NumPy arrays and write it to a CSV file.

    ```{dropdown} Hint
    Use the `pd.DataFrame()` function to create the `DataFrame`, and `to_csv()` to save it to a file.
    ```

-2. **Exercise 2:** Read data from a CSV file into a `DataFrame`, then filter the data based on a condition.
+2. **Exercise 2:**
+   Read data from a CSV file into a `DataFrame`, then filter the data based on a condition.

    ```{dropdown} Hint
    Use `pd.read_csv()` to load the data and the filtering syntax shown above to filter the `DataFrame`.
    ```

-3. **Exercise 3:** Filter a `DataFrame` based on a different condition.
+3. **Exercise 3:**
+   Filter a `DataFrame` based on a different condition.
 For example, try filtering for rows where the cohesive energy is greater than 150 kJ/mol.

    ```{dropdown} Hint
    Modify the filtering condition in the example provided.
    ```

+---

+This concludes our second lecture.
+As you practice using these essential Python packages, you'll gain confidence in applying them to solve complex problems in the chemical sciences.
+The skills you develop here will serve as a strong foundation for your computational work, both in this course and beyond.